unclebob/spacewar/README.md

 A Star Trek Game.

+>_You can get the source here, or you can just play at http://spacewar.fikesfarm.com/spacewar.html_

 The Borg have been defeated; but the federation fleet has been destroyed.
 The enterprise is the only star ship left in service.